 “There is a subset of districts that when they make those sets of shifts, it does not reduce student achievement,” Morath said.
 “I still don’t have any data that shows it increases student achievement, but if all those conditions are true, it is not openly harmful to student achievement.
 But if all of those conditions are not true, the data is pretty clear.
 It just reduces student achievement.”

 Many districts are hoping a shorter school week will improve attendance, and in turn, improve achievement.
-A presentation by China Spring ISD, just outside Waco, said the attendance in the district is about 1.5 percentage points lower than before the pandemic.
-The district is currently considering making the switch.
+A presentation by China Spring ISD, just outside Waco, said attendance in the district was about 1.5 percentage points lower than before the pandemic.
+The district approved a four-day week in March 2023.